 How to apply for a PWD ID

-Here are the steps on how to apply:
+Here are the steps on how to get a PWD ID:

-If the applicant is unable to appear in person for the application, a family member may take over on behalf of the applicant.
-All that is needed is an authorization letter signed by the PWD applicant.
+- If the applicant is unable to appear in person for the application, a family member may take over on behalf of the applicant.
+The representative must present an authorization letter signed by the PWD applicant.

-- 20% discount on both public and private transportation by land, air and sea
+– Persons with disabilities can enjoy 20% discount on lodging establishments, restaurants, prescribed medicines from hospitals and pharmacies, professional services on both private and public hospitals, public and private transportation by land, air and sea, and recreation centers.

-- Continuation of GSIS, SSS, & Pag-IBIG (if previously employed)
+– Continuation of GSIS, SSS, and Pag-IBIG (if previously employed)

-- Priority lane & express lane on queues
+– Priority parking on establishments and express lane on queues can also be enjoyed by PWDs.

 Caregivers of PWDs are also eligible to tax incentives in compliance with the National Internal Revenue Code’s provision.